atornity/bevy_event_entities/README.md

 Events are just entities so you can add arbitrary components to events.

-`bevy_events_as_entities` is a lot slower which may be noticable when sending a bunch (thousands) of events every frame.
+`bevy_event_entities` is a lot slower which may be noticable when sending a bunch (thousands) of events every frame.

 ## Possibly outdated example